 A yearly recreation pass is required to hunt Tule Lake and Lower Klamath

-are kept at the Klamath Basin Refuges and are used to improve the hunt program.
+are are used to improve the Klamath Basin NWRC hunt program.

-Annual Recreation Pass: $25.00 NOTE: Pass must be carried at all times in the field
+Annual Recreation Pass: $25.00 (an additional service fee may apply on-line) NOTE: Pass must be carried at all times in the field

 Golden Age and Golden Access Passport holders: ½ off Student Pass (full